PeterBrain/boilr/README.md

 # Boilr

-## Preamble

 Water boiler automation with a Fronius pv inverter on a Raspberry Pi.

-Goal: Use the overproduction of the PV system and increase the self consumption during daytime by heating water.
+The goal was to use the overproduction of the PV system and increase the self consumption during daytime by heating water.
 By doing that, you decrease the amount of energy supplied to the grid, but also reduce consumption of pellets, oil or other fuel for heating.

 That's the theory.
 But what about special cases like an already running heater?
 Or taking away power generated from the pv and you have to use power from the grid to use the stove?
 I don't know, I don't care.
 Just wanted to do this in my spare time.
 Otherwise I would have wasted the time invested in this project by watching Netflix or Youtube.